 Looking at brand markings, serial numbers, model numbers, and other manufacturer labels are all great places to start.

 In fact, this could be both the starting point and the end of your search, since many modern instruments are well labelled, and the information indicating the age of the instrument could be quite obvious after this simple assessment.

 Other less obvious indicators of the age of the banjo might include the style or material of manufacture.

 Determining if the neck is reinforced with steel or not could indicate the age, since necks without steel reinforcement tend to be far older.

 Other key features which might indicate the age would be the tuners, the peg head, the nut, the resonator, and the number of strings.

-Where the instrument came from is even a possible indicator, since finding a banjo in your uncle’s dusty attic that he used to play when he was a kid in the 1920’s could help you with your quest by providing clues as to the age of the instrument.
+Where the instrument came from is also a possible indicator, since finding a banjo in your uncle’s dusty attic, which he used to play when he was a kid in the 1950’s, could help you with your quest for knowledge and provide some clues as to the age of the instrument.

-Sometimes, it’s simply impossible to find the age of the banjo just by looking at it.
+Sometimes, though, it’s simply impossible to find the age of the banjo just by looking at it.